 While it’s still possible to find a job without networking, it’s getting increasingly difficult and oftentimes incredibly frustrating for the job searcher.

-It’s also difficult for the hiring manager, who can be so overwhelmed by the quantity of incoming resumes and cover letters that they have just a few seconds to review each one.
+It’s also difficult for the hiring manager, who can be so overwhelmed by the quantity of incoming resumes that they have just a few seconds to review each one.
 The resumes quickly start looking the same with nothing to distinguish candidates.

-Unfortunately, your resume may never get those six seconds because the majority of jobs are filled before they’re advertised.
+Unfortunately, your resume may never get those seven seconds because the majority of jobs are filled before they’re advertised.

-According to a recent study conducted by LinkedIn influencer Lou Adler, 55% of all jobs are filled through the hidden job market, a combination of internal promotions and networking.
+According to a study conducted by LinkedIn influencer Lou Adler and a recent report by Jobvite, over 80% of jobs are found and filled primarily through the hidden job market, a combination of friends and professional networks.

 What is networking?